 Fundraising from trusts

-Trusts are charities which offer grants to other organisations or individuals to do work which meets the specific aims and objectives set by the trust.
-They are often very small organisations, run by a few volunteers, and the money they have available often comes from the interest of one large donation or inheritance from an individual or business.
-The amount of money trusts have available to give away varies from very little to millions of pounds.
+Trusts are charities that offer grants to other organisations or to individuals.
+They give grants for work that meets the trust’s own specific aims and objectives.
+They are often very small organisations, run by a few volunteers.
+Their money usually comes from the interest of one large donation or bequest.
+The amount of money trusts have available varies from very little to millions of pounds.

 Selecting trusts to apply to

-Most trusts have been set up for a specific purpose, and receive far more applications that they are able to support.
-It is therefore important to find the funds that best match the project you are planning.
+Most trusts have been set up for a specific purpose and receive far more applications that they are able to support.
+It is therefore important to find the trusts that best match the project you are planning.
 For more help with how to do this, look at our information on Planning a funding application.

-Community Base has a subscription to Trustfunding.org.uk – a subscription website that lists 4,200 grant-making trusts in the UK.
-Groups based in Sussex can access this site by contacting Community Base and requesting the password.
+- Community Base has a subscription to Funds Online – a subscription website that lists over 8,000 funders in the UK.
+Groups in Sussex can contact Community Base to arrange access to the database.

-Once you have selected your funds, take your time to prepare an application that will really convince them that your project matches their criteria, and that your group has the ability to make it work.
+Once you have selected your trusts, take your time to prepare applications that will really convince them that your project matches their criteria, and that your group has the ability to make it work.

 The majority of trusts give very little guidance on what to include in your application.
 We recommend you use our information sheets on Planning a Funding Application and Writing a Funding Application to help you think through which trusts to apply to and how to make your application as strong as possible.